Discount Extension¶

 Dependencies:

-- Checkout Capability
+- Cart Capability or Checkout Capability

 Discovery¶

-Businesses advertise discount support in their profile:
+Businesses advertise discount support in their profile.
+The capability can extend cart, checkout, or both:

 {